NCEAS/pfx-commercial/portfolio/text/notes.md

 ## Okoh, G., & Hilson, G. (2011).
 Poverty and Livelihood Diversification: Exploring the Linkages Between Smallholder Farming and Artisanal Mining in Rural Ghana.
 Journal of International Development, 23(8), 1100–1114. https://doi.org/10.1002/jid.1834

 in rural Ghana individuals often combine small-scale farming with mining to generate sufficient and stable livelihoods

+## Hilborn, R., Maguire, J.-J., Parma, A. M., & Rosenberg, A. A. (2001).
+The precautionary approach and risk management: can they increase the probability of successes in fishery management?
+Canadian Journal of Fisheries and Aquatic Sciences, 58(1), 99–107.

+"Portfolio management, whereby fishing enterprises have the ability to choose among a diverse portfolio of harvestable resources, would mitigate against the risk of fluctuations in the abundance, availability, or price of individual species."

+"Portfolio management seems a logical choice given that the overall productivity of fishery systems is more stable than individual species are."

+"Other examples are numerous.
+While the crab fisheries of Alaska collapsed, the salmon and groundfish fisheries blossomed.
+While chinook and coho salmon in British Columbia collapsed, sockeye, pink, and chum salmon did well."